stazam/M7DataSp---Advanced-data-science-techniques/README.md

 - HousePrices.ipynb - juptyter notebook with the whole code for estimation.
 - HousePricesAll.csv - merged data into one file
 - FirstModel.h5 - saved model with counted weights
+- Exploratoryanalysis - quick look at the data.